Forester93/howmuchdollars/README.md

 ## Description

-Light-weight application to seamlessly track your expenditures progressively.
+Light-weight PWA application  that you can install to your phone or desktop to seamlessly track your expenditures progressively.

 ### Technologies